Upgrade to remove ads

 3.9 Cold Differential Test Pressure - CDTP

 The pressure at which a pressure-relief valve is adjusted to open on the test stand.
-The cold differential test pressure includes corrections for the service conditions of superimposed backpressure or temperature or both.
+Includes corrections for the service conditions of superimposed backpressure or temperature or both.

 3.10 Design Pressure

 The pressure, together with the design temperature, used to determine the minimum permissible thickness or physical characteristic of each vessel component as determined by the vessel design rules.
-The design pressure is selected by the user to provide a suitable margin above the most severe pressure expected during normal operation at a coincident temperature.
-It is the pressure specified on the purchase order.
 This pressure may be used in place of the MAWP in all cases where the MAWP has not been established.
-The design pressure is equal to or less than the MAWP.
+Equal to or less than the MAWP.

 A condition whereby excessive friction between high spots results in localized welding with subsequent splitting and a further roughening of rubbing surfaces of one or both of two mating parts.